Octophin/cat-map-javascript-test/readme.md

 This GeoJSON should then be shown as circles or markers on a map with information about each cat in a popup using the MapboxGl library https://docs.mapbox.com/mapbox-gl-js/guides/.

+Ideal solutions will automatically update the map (on page refresh) whenever the CSV is updated.

 ## Project contents

 * A CSV with cat information.